ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 Thanks to the [typeguard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards){:target="_blank" rel="noopener noreferrer"} we now have a very readable _if_ statement.
 But it gets better, the parameters for `willFinishOnTime` and `canFinishOnTime` can be narrowed down to `Planned` and `Unplanned`, which solves the potential runtime issue.

-Let us run trough the Typescript features once more:
+Let's run trough the Typescript features once more:
 - Readability
 - Code hinting
 - Compile-time errors